boa-dev/boa-dev.github.io/blog/2025-09-23-temporal-release/index.md

-Secondly, with how large the API is, `temporal_rs` streamlines the ability to adopt the Temporal API for any current and future implementations, since any future updates can be done primarily in one place and then released downstream.
-While it's easy to say: "just use our library" to promote adoption.
-Seriously, just use the library.
-The Temporal API is massive from an implementation perspective and the glue code plus `temporal_rs` is relatively trivial in comparison to a fresh, from scratch implementation.
+Secondly, with how large the API is, `temporal_rs` streamlines the ability to adopt the Temporal API for any current and future implementations, since any future updates can be done primarily in one place and then released downstream. `temporal_rs` plus the engine specific integration code, while not a small amount of code, is a relatively trivial amount of work in comparison to a from scratch implementation.

 Third, with adoption from multiple engines, `temporal_rs` benefits via external test coverage beyond the native Rust unit tests.
-For instance, of the engines that offer conformance numbers (Boa, Kiesel, and V8), all of them are currently north of 95% conformance with V8 reaching the highest at around 99% conformance.
+For instance, looking at the engines that offer conformance numbers (Boa, Kiesel, and V8), every Temporal implementation is currently north of 95% conformance with V8 reaching the highest at around 99% conformance.
 There is still a small disparity in conformance, but this can be explained by the absence of some related features, i.e. Boa still hasn't completed its `Intl.DateTimeFormat` implementation yet so it fails all ECMA402 `toLocaleString` tests.
 Nonetheless, we can still be fairly confident in the general correctness of `temporal_rs`, and any potential bugs will ideally be found and addressed fairly quickly.

 In general, `temporal_rs` is a pretty good reference case for setting up a Rust library over FFI, being used in both a C++ and Zig codebase.

 ## Conclusion